 Without thinking, Stephen picked up the flaming thing, adding more pain, and hurled it at its giant mother, who caught it gently-

--in it’s talons.
+-in its talons.
 Stephen hoisted the can with great effort and sprayed into the creature, which burst into flames.
-It writhed, but held onto it’s tiny child.
-Stephen almost felt pity for it in that moment.
-Then it’s eyes turned to him.
-And as the room, and eventually the house, burned down around them, it lunged itself at him, ready to exact it’s final revenge on him.
+It writhed but held onto its tiny child.
+Stephen almost felt pity for it at that moment.
+Then its eyes turned to him.
+And as the room, and eventually the house, burned down around them, it lunged itself at him, ready to exact its final revenge on him.

 They died together.